johrollin/Cont_ID/README.md

 ```
 There is two mode for Cont-ID:

-- If you have few sequencing batch to check, you can launch Cont-ID individually for each of them
+- If you have few sequencing batch to check, you can launch Cont-ID individually for each of them:

 ```shell
 python classify_contamination_vote.py -dr /mnt/c/bioinfo/virus_test/ -fd Input_file_batch1 -fc control_file_batch1